-The -L option is especially useful when linking code which contains extra program sections (or psects), as may be the case if the program contains C code which makes use of the #pragma psect directive or assembler code which contains user-defined psects.
-See Section 3.12.3.3 for more information.
-If this -L option did not exist, it would be necessary to invoke the linker manually to link code which uses the extra psects.
+The -L option is especially useful when linking code which contains non-standard program sections (or psects), as may be the case if the program contains C code which makes use of the #pragmapsect directive or assembly code which contains user-defined psects.
+See Section 3.12.3.5 for more information.
+Without this -L option, it would be necessary to invoke the linker manually to allow the linker options to be adjusted.

 One commonly used linker option is -N, which sorts the symbol table in the map file by address, rather than by name.
-This would be passed to PICC18 as the option -L-N.
+This would be passed to PICC as the option -L-N.

-The -L option can also be used to replace default linker options.
-If the string starting from the first character after the -L up to the = character matches a default option, then the default option is replaced by the option specified.
-For example, -L-preset=100h will inform the linker to replace the default option that places the reset psect to be one that places the psect at the address 100h.
-The default option that you are replacing must contain an equal character.
+This option can also be used to replace default linker options: If the string starting from the first character after the -L up to the first = character matches first part of a default linker option, then that default linker option is replaced by the option specified by the -L.